edyesed/aws_advent_2015/README.md

      1. `SNS_TOPIC_ARN`
          1. The SNS Topic ARN from above.

-### Create a publisher lambda: `aws_advent_sns_multiplier`
+### Create a consumer lambda: `aws_advent_sns_multiplier`
-This lambda will subscribe to the SNS Topic, and will get invoked whenever a message comes into the SNS Topic.
+This microservice increases the values collected by the `aws_advent` lambda.
+In a real world application, I would probably not take the approach of hanving a second lambda function update values in a database that are originally input by another lambda function. *It's useful here to show how work can be done outside of the Request->Response flow for a request.*  A less contrived example might be that this lambda checks for words with high counts, to build a leaderboard of words.

-This lambda reads the message sent to the SNS topic, and adds a count of ten to each word in the message.
+This lambda function will subscribe to the SNS Topic, and it is *triggered* when a message is delivered to the SNS Topic.
+In the real world, this lambda might do something like copy data to a secondary database that internal users can query without impacting the user experience.

 👇 You can follow the steps below, or view  this video 👉 [![Creating the sns_multiplier lambda](https://img.youtube.com/vi/L4LeoxR5pV4/1.jpg)](https://youtu.be/L4LeoxR5pV4 "Creating the sns multiplier lambda")